 Rhinoplasty – Nose Surgery

-Dr. Capek enjoys performing rhinoplasty surgery because it is an artistic and technical challenge.
-She has also has experience treating patients who have trouble breathing due to a deviated septum and those with nasal deformities due to a cleft lip at birth.
+Dr. Capek enjoys performing rhinoplasty procedures because it is an artistic and technical challenge.
+She also has experience treating patients who have trouble breathing due to a deviated septum and those with nasal deformities due to a cleft lip at birth.

 Am I a Good Candidate?

-If you are in general good health and have a positive, realistic attitude towards your rhinoplasty procedure, you may be a good candidate.
-Here are some common reasons why patients consider a rhinoplasty:
+If you are in general good health and have a positive, realistic attitude towards your rhinoplasty procedure, you may be a good candidate for cosmetic surgery.
+Here are some common reasons why patients consider a surgical rhinoplasty:

 - Your nose is too small or too large and does not complement the rest of your face.